 Baseball just wouldn’t be baseball without peanuts.
 Until relatively recently (I’m dating myself here…), every national airline presented you with the ubiquitous bag of peanuts on flights.
-And then there’s Elvis’ favorite, the peanut butter and banana sandwich!
+Then there’s Elvis’ favorite, the peanut butter and banana sandwich!
 You get the gist; peanuts are entwined into the fabric of America.
 For that reason, you might be wondering about growing peanuts from seeds.
 How do you plant peanut seeds?
 Read on to find out about planting peanut seeds at home.

 About Planting Peanut Seeds